 Radioactive Man: Sorry, Fallout Boy, not until you're sixteen *winks at camera*

-- Used in the Justice League episode Legends.
+- Used in the Justice League episode "Legends".
 It was created as an homage to the Golden Age of Comics, and featured plot-lines and events taken whole-cloth from the earlier era.
 However, this does not always translate too well to the current age, and Hawkgirl is rather resistant when Black Siren asks for her help making cookies and letting "the men" talk.
 Later, John Stewart, the (black) Green Lantern, is not entirely sure how to react when he is told that he is "a credit to [his] people."
-Both statements were perfectly normal (Even progressive) back in their proper age, when having black or female heroes at all was amazing, but cause discomfort when brought to modern people.
-The original plot for the episode planned to use actual DC Comics comics from the Golden Age, but Executive Meddling forced the creators to use the Justice Guild of America instead of the Justice Society of America, and the characters are basically Captain Ersatz versions of the real ones.
+Both statements were perfectly normal (even progressive) back in their proper age, when having black or female heroes at all was amazing, but cause discomfort when brought to modern people.
+The original plot for the episode planned to use actual DC Comics characters from the Golden Age, but Executive Meddling forced the creators to use the Justice Guild of America instead of the Justice Society of America, and the characters are basically Captain Ersatz versions of the real ones.

-- There was also the time that the group had to travel back to WWII to stop Vandal Savage from giving the Nazis a technological edge, although this was half-subverted: several characters are blatantly shocked that Wonder Woman and Hawkgirl are, well, women.
-Not much is OUTRIGHT said about John Stewart's presence as an African American showing up in the middle of a White battalion, but that was mostly because they were in the middle of being nailed by an artillery barrage, and he was handy with a submachine gun.
+- There was also the time that the group had to travel back to WWII to stop Vandal Savage from giving the Nazis a technological edge, although this was downplayed: several characters are blatantly shocked that Wonder Woman and Hawkgirl are, well, women.
+Not much is outright said about John Stewart's presence as an African American showing up in the middle of a White battalion, but that was mostly because they were in the middle of being nailed by an artillery barrage, and he was handy with a submachine gun.

-- Time Pervs is about Bill Clinton, Peewee Herman and Larry Flint using his time-traveling wheelchair to perv out hot women in history decide to see Helen of Troy in person, expecting an Hourglass Hottie only to find she's practically Mrs. Turnblad yet a guard lovingly talks of the same features that creep them out and are aghast that they're actually turned off.
+- Time Pervs is about Bill Clinton, Peewee Herman and Larry Flint using a time-traveling wheelchair to perv out hot women in history.
+They decide to see Helen of Troy in person, expecting an Hourglass Hottie only to find she's practically Mrs. Turnblad yet a guard lovingly talks of the same features that creep them out and are aghast that they're actually turned off.
 Truth in Television considering Ancient Greek vs. Modern American standards of beauty.